 3. Are you familiar with specific accounting software?

-It is an essential question as hiring a virtual bookkeeper necessitates the use of online accounting softwareParticularin virtual bookkeeper works for specific software, and it helps if you hire someone who works for a software that you’re familiar with or had experience using.
+It is an essential question as hiring a virtual bookkeeper necessitates using online accounting software.
+A virtual bookkeeper works for specific software, and it helps if you hire someone who works for software that you’re familiar with or have experience using.

 4. How much is your monthly budget?

-How to assess virtual bookkeepers?
+How do we assess virtual bookkeepers?

-1. Check provider’s online reviews
+1. Check the provider’s online reviews

 2. Consider how they present themselves